nhsconnect/FHIR-END-OF-LIFE-API/pages/explore/api_eol_management_encounter_prognosis.md

 {% include custom/fhir.STU3.reference.html resource="Encounter" page="CareConnect-EOL-Prognosis-Encounter-1" fhirname="Encounter" fhirlink="encounter.html" content="User Stories" userlink="engage_endoflife.html" %}

+## Patient Scenario ##

+A prognosis is a clincal decision during an encounter to estimate a patients life expectancy, a prognosis is updated during an Encounter with the Patient.
+The Prognosis is then captured as an Observation in Coded and Textual format.

+Persons or organisations aware of the prognosis are also captured in the Encounter participants, note there may be times when someone is made aware a few days after the encounter.
+At which pooint an update record would be actioned on the Encounter to include this information.

 ## 1. Read ##

 <div markdown="span" class="alert alert-success" role="alert">